razorpay/blade/packages/blade/src/components/Carousel/_decisions/decisions.md

 > NOTE: To ensure bleed happens you need to specify a fixed amount of carousel item's width via the `carouselItemWidth` prop.
 Otherwise the carousel item will take up the 100% of the container width and won't bleed

-v1: visibleItems: undefined + auto bleed + shouldAddStartEndMargin
+v1: visibleItems: autofit + auto bleed + shouldAddStartEndMargin

 <img src="./example-visibleitems-undefined-with-margin.png" width="70%" />

-v1: visibleItems: undefined + auto bleed
+v1: visibleItems: autofit + auto bleed

 <img src="./example-visibleitems-undefined-without-margin.png" width="70%" />